This step-by-step guide will walk you through how to add and verify a domain in Mailgun.

 Verifying your domain is an essential step to start sending email through Mailgun.
 We ask all of our users to verify ownership to enable open and click tracking, mitigate spam, and ensure that nobody can send from your domain besides you and your organization.

-Step 1: Add your domain to Mailgun
+Step 1: Add Your Domain to Mailgun

-If you’ve already added your domain, skip to step 2
+(If you’ve already added your domain, skip to step 2.)

 Before you can verify a domain, it needs to be added to Mailgun.
+We'll guide you using the steps below:

 Step 2: Add DNS Records to Hosting Provider